-1B.
 Steering vulnerable young people away from crime and harm

 Activity to protect and divert vulnerable young people from crime and harm has come under increasing pressure over recent years impacted by the Covid-19 pandemic, budgetary pressures and changing crime trends.
-We need to act now to strengthen and better co-ordinate our efforts in this important area.
+We need to act now to strengthen and better coordinate our efforts in this important area.

-I want to build upon the good partnership work taking place across Nottinghamshire to ensure that we identify young people at risk at the earliest possible stage and develop whole-system solutions to address that risk part of a long-term Public Health approach.
-I want to focus in particular on those at risk of knife crime, serious violence, abuse and exploitation and improving outcomes for children in care.
+We want to build upon the good partnership work taking place across Nottinghamshire through our Violence Reduction Partnership to ensure that we identify young people at risk of harm or offending at the earliest possible stage and develop whole-system solutions to address that risk part of a long-term Public Health approach.
+We will focus in particular on those at risk of knife crime, serious violence, abuse and exploitation and improving outcomes for children in care.
+I will:-

 - Commission a range of interventions to help children and young people to reduce their risk of being impacted by serious violence, including education, diversion, mentoring, outreach and therapeutic support.
-I will introduce and embed a Youth Charter and develop a youth work programme to ensure consistent, high quality standards of youth work across Nottinghamshire - ✓ Invest over £1,500,000 in custody-based diversion for young people and further enhance the suite of out of court disposal options available to tackle the underlying causes of early onset offending - ✓ Work with Violence Reduction Unit to promote contextual safeguarding and trauma-informed practice across Nottinghamshire in order to better understand the contextual factors that lead to victimisation and offending among young people
+I will introduce and embed a Youth Charter and develop a youth work programme to ensure consistent, high quality standards of youth work across Nottinghamshire - Invest over £1,500,000 in custody-based diversion for young people and further enhance the suite of out of court disposal options available to tackle the underlying causes of early onset offending - Embed contextual safeguarding and traumainformed practice across Nottinghamshire through our Violence Reduction Unit in order to better understand the contextual factors and trauma that may lead to violence affecting young people

-1C.
 Preventing Violence Against Women and Girls

-I fully support our ambition to end violence against women and girls and the devastating impact it has on women, girls, families and communities.
-This involves prevention at every level - from long term programmes of behavioural change to our immediate safeguarding and public protection interventions.
+We have a shared ambition to end violence against women and girls and the devastating impact it has on individuals, families and communities.
+Achieving this requires prevention at every level - from long term programmes of behavioural change to immediate safeguarding interventions.

-I will work with partners at every level to tackle the factors that lead to gender based violence and work with partner agencies to better protect potential victims and survivors from harm.
+I will work with partner agencies across Nottingham and Nottinghamshire to tackle the factors that lead to gender based violence as part of a collaborative and joined up approach that will enable us to better protect all potential victims and survivors from harm.
+We will:-

-- ✓ Work with local authority partners to ensure all primary schools in Nottinghamshire are offered specialist healthy relationship programmes which include issues such as consent, coercive and controlling behaviour, violence and abuse and technologically-assisted harmful sexual behaviour - ✓ Work with local authority partners to ensure that secondary school age young people at risk of harm and harming have access to appropriate healthy relationship programmes - ✓ Support ongoing improvements in the use of Domestic Violence Protection Orders and Notices and the Domestic Violence Disclosure Scheme (Claire's Law), and implement recommendations from the independent evaluation of our Domestic Violence Perpetrator Programme
+• Work with local authority partners to ensure all primary schools in Nottinghamshire are offered specialist healthy relationship programmes which

+- include issues such as consent, coercive and controlling behaviour, violence and abuse and technologically-assisted harmful sexual behaviour.
+We will also work with local authority partners to ensure that secondary school age young people at risk of harm and harming have access to appropriate healthy relationship programmes - Support ongoing improvements in the use of Domestic Violence Protection Orders and Notices and the Domestic Violence Disclosure Scheme (Claire's Law) - Implement recommendations from the independent evaluation of our Domestic Violence Perpetrator Programme and strengthen our focus on tackling and reducing the drivers of offending behaviour
-1D.

 Improving our approach to reducing reoffending